dx7er/portfolio/data/blog/devnotes/pwn_deploy.md

 }
 ```

 Now, consider this source code.
 I won't go through where the vulnerability exists, and how we can exploit it.
-However, the one function called `setup` is pretty important.
+However, the one function called `__constructor__` is pretty important.
 What this will do, is allow for buffering, so when this binary is hosted to receive connection through a socket, it's IO will be unbuffered and will allow for `stdin`, `stdout` and `stderr` to be served over a socket.
 And alarm will automatically send `SIGALARM` to the binary after `n` seconds, i.e. in our case `0x10` seconds.

+For every pwn chal to you create, make sure to just copy paste this `__constructor__` function, or set buffering.

 The following table contains all the information we need to know about the `gcc` flags for pwn: